 A healthy version of the traditional chicken pot pie loaded with vegetables but does not contain any cream, butter or milk (Dairy Free) .
 Full of fresh herbs and topped with a light and flaky phyllo crust.

 Who doesn’t love chicken pot pie?
 Like a big warm hug, I can’t think of anything more comforting.

 My husband introduced me to Harrows Chicken Pie, a Boston area chain, back when we were dating.
 Hands down, it is the best chicken pie in the world filled with moist chicken, hearty potatoes and topped with a buttery, flaky pie crust worth every last calorie.

 Of course, we all know I’ve never made a pie crust in my life so replicating a Harrows pie was out of the question.
 Instead, I’ve created my own version that is a bit lighter and made without any butter or cream.
-In fact, this chicken pot pie is completely dairy free.
+In fact, this chicken pot pie is completely dairy-free.

 Another trick?
 Phyllo dough!
-Instead of using a two pie crusts, all you need are a few sheets of phyllo to top the entire dish.
+Instead of using two pie crusts, all you need are a few sheets of phyllo to top the entire dish.
 As my husband stated after the first bite, “The phyllo gives you just the right amount of chicken pot pie texture without any of the heavy feeling.”

 Do yourself a favor and make a second one to freeze.
 You’ll thank me later, I promise.